faithgiguere/image-alignment/README.md

-# vision-project-1
 Project 1 for Computer Vision class.
+Using images from the Prokudin-Gorskii digitized photo collection, this project consists of taking three color channel images and aligning them to create a single RGB color image.
+Both single-scale and multi-scale aligning algorithms were implemented.